antham/ghokin/README.md

 Use "ghokin [command] --help" for more information about a command.
 ```

+⚠️ Ghokin works only on `UTF-8` encoded files, it will detect and convert automatically files that are not encoded in this charset.

 ### fmt stdout

 Dump stdin or a feature file formatted on stdout